top of page

 Eligibility

-Once eligibility is determined, the patient will check in weekly, by presenting their photo I.D. at their local Farmer’s Market and will receive $35 in tokens each week.
-These tokens can be used like cash, to purchase fresh fruits and vegetables from Farmer’s Market vendors.
+Once eligibility is determined, the patient will check in weekly, by presenting their photo I.D. at their local Farmers Market and will receive $35 in tokens each week.
+These tokens can be used like cash, to purchased fresh fruits and vegetables from Farmer's Market vendors.

 At the end of the market day, the local farmers cash in the FARMACY tokens with the market manager to receive payment via a check from the market.